 Email continues to be one of the most profitable digital marketing channels available for 2022, so it’s no wonder so many interior designers are looking to create email marketing strategies for their own design firms.

-Over the past 3 years we’ve had the great privilege to manage hundreds of email marketing campaigns and have sent over 1 million individual emails in that time, with several campaigns reaching an ROI of over 4000%.
+Over the past several years, we’ve had the great privilege of managing hundreds of email marketing campaigns and have sent over 1 million individual emails in that time, with several campaigns reaching an ROI of over 4000%.

 What is Email Marketing?

 Email marketing is a marketing channel that uses email to promote businesses.
-It’s used to make your customers aware of your latest news of the company, products, items, promotions, offers, etc.
+It’s used to inform your customers of your latest news of the company, products, items, promotions, offers, etc.

 It’s a perfect tool to build customer loyalty and as well to retain your clients for the future, as you will keep your company in their minds.

-It can also play a pivotal role in your marketing strategy with lead generation, brand awareness, or keeping customers engaged between purchases through different types of marketing emails.
+It can also play a pivotal role in your marketing strategy with lead generation, brand awareness, or keeping customers engaged between purchases through different marketing emails.

 Email Marketing for Interior Designers